sp1aca9fa/campuses-map/README.md

 ## Notes

-This project is a solution to a bootcamp coding challenge, focused on layout and CSS architecture, with a custom implementation of the mapping layer using open-source tools.
+This project is a solution to a Le Wagon bootcamp coding challenge, focused on layout and CSS architecture, with a custom implementation of the mapping layer using open-source tools.